Zurich smells the smoke of the red terror

 Beck is running for cover.
 He desperately tries to open the door to the guards’ room, but his rattling is in vain.
 His colleagues have holed themselves up and don’t even think about letting him in.
 In his desperation, he shouts for help.
 The only response he gets are several shots.

-“No doubt – it must have been the Russians”
+‘No doubt – it must have been the Russians’

 The first bullet smashes a glass pane, the second pierces through an office door, and the third gets embedded in the wall.
 When the alarm goes off, the intruders run away.
 The pandemonium did not even last five minutes.
 Even though the entire police corps immediately launches a pursuit, the fugitives have dropped off the face of the earth.